gmirandagh/knowledge-base-assistant/README.md

 ## Background

-Here we provide background on some tech not used in the course and links for further reading.
+This section is to provide background on some tech not used in the Master and links for further reading.

 ### Flask

-We use Flask for creating the API interface for our application.
+Flask is used for creating the API interface for the application.
-It's a web application framework for Python: we can easily create an endpoint for asking questions and use web clients (like `curl` or `requests`) for communicating with it.
+It's a web application framework for Python: an endpoint can easily be created  for asking questions and use web clients (like `curl` or `requests`) for communicating with it.

-In our case, we can send questions to `http://localhost:5000/question`.
+In this case, questions can be sent to `http://localhost:5000/question`.

 For more information, visit the [official Flask documentation](https://flask.palletsprojects.com/).